Subgenix-Research/Core/README.md

 Follow the example from the [.env.example](.env.example) file.

-To deploy the contracts in the testnet you run the command:
+To deploy the contracts in the testnet you can run the command:
 `npx hardhat run scripts/deployTestnet.js --network fuji`.

-To deploy the contracts in the mainnet you run the command:
+To deploy the contracts in the mainnet you can run the command:
 `npx hardhat run scripts/deployMainnet.js --network mainnet`.